joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Why do we need the building up of character, of endurance and hope?

-Consider our helpless estate before we met God:
+You and I must consider our helpless estate before we met God:

 Upon the prophet Isaiah seeing the glory of Christ (John 12:41), he cries out: